-According to a new poll, Americans underestimate their chances of needing long-term care as they get older - and are taking few steps to get ready.
+According to this new poll, Americans underestimate their chances of needing long-term care as they get older - and are taking few steps to get ready.
 Conducted by the Associated Press-NORC Center for Public Affairs Research, funded by The SCAN Foundation, the poll examined how people 40 and over are preparing for this difficult and often pricey reality of aging.
-Related articles:

 Cal MediConnect Program

 APR 2013 | The SCAN Foundation | FACT SHEET

 Cal MediConnect: A Summary of the Memorandum of Understanding Between California and the Centers for Medicare and Medicaid Services is a 13 page fact sheet issued by the SCAN Foundation.
 The fact sheet provides background information and summarizes key points of the MOU that formalized a federal-state partnership to implement the Dual Eligibles Integration Demonstration known as "Cal MediConnect."